madcpt/MojiRambling/README.md

 `python3 TransformerMojiRunner.py -mode=transfer -n=2 -cuda=1 -ds=SS-Youtube -model=transformermoji -train=0`

 ## Glove-Moji (proposed)
-**Note:** First time you run this code, it may take a very long time, because the program will download Glove Embedding source file from a server in Stanford.
+**Note:** The first time you run this code, it may take a very long time, because the program will download Glove Embedding source file from a server in Stanford.

 pretrain: